carbaior/sescc/README.md

 Briefly:

 1. The working set is a list of stars.
 Each of those stars has proper motion.
 The **list of speeds** is a discrete signal, the 'speed signal' A.
-2. For every epoch, the difference of the stars positions in the catalog and the computed positions for that epoch defines a **list of errors**, that is the 'error signal' B(t).
+2. For every epoch t, the difference of the stars positions in the catalog and the computed positions for that epoch defines a **list of errors**, that is the 'error signal' B(t).
 3. But the speed of a star CANNOT be a source of its error in the catalog!

 Therefore: